Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-You might think that flashy sports cars would be the most popular choices among San Francisco residents, but many drivers here prefer a more practical and wallet-friendly vehicles.
-Here are the most popular makes of cars driven in San Francisco:
+You might think that flashy sports cars would be the most popular choices among San Francisco residents, but many drivers here prefer more practical and wallet-friendly vehicles.
+The most popular makes of cars driven in San Francisco include:

 Car insurance in San Francisco

 Want local service from a nearby insurance agent?
 Find a local agent near you.

 With its characteristically foggy weather, dense population and high crime rates, San Francisco unfortunately has some of the steepest car insurance rates in the state.
 But the good news is that there are ways to trim your bill without sacrificing much-needed coverage options.